 A month ago I packed the gf off to Madrid so I could sort through my loft of books, and winnow down the 1400 to half of that.
 My gods, what a hassle it turned into.
 I simply haven't had the time to relax and enjoy the rare opportunity for peace in the way I was hoping.

-It took a day to bring everything down to the living room - the only space in the house.
+It took a day to bring everything down to the living room - the only open space in the house.
 I clambered spider-like through the roof space in the summer heat - thank goodness this is Britain and not California.
 Once I completed that task I was bored with books, and instead started looking in the loft for anything else I could donate: my wooden Tai Chi sabre, ankle weights, a dozen ring binders.
 Anything to delay having to wade through eighty printer-paper boxes.

 During the last month I've spent every moment either at work or organising these bastards, triaging into 'Keep' and 'Donate' piles, then changing my mind again and again and again.
 I sold a few for a pittance, which was not at all worth the effort.
 Other tasks quickly became appealing: I repeatedly baked flapjacks, cleaned my gf's car and scrubbed the garden birds' water dishes to a high shine.